AlphaSierraGaming

 AOR Area of Responsibility / Fleet Filter

-Selecting an AOR focuses the map on a U.S. Navy numbered fleet region and enables theater-specific data layers that require geographic context — primarily the Basing layer.
-Choose from 2nd Fleet (North Atlantic), 3rd Fleet (Eastern Pacific), 4th Fleet (South Atlantic / Caribbean), 5th Fleet (Arabian Gulf / Indian Ocean), 6th Fleet (Mediterranean), 7th Fleet (Western Pacific), NATO, or Far North.
-A reference diagram of numbered fleet AORs is included in the panel.
+Selecting an AOR focuses the map on a U.S. Navy numbered fleet region and enables theater-specific data layers.
+Choose from 2nd Fleet (North Atlantic), 3rd Fleet (Eastern Pacific), 4th Fleet (South Atlantic / Caribbean), 5th Fleet (Arabian Gulf / Indian Ocean), 6th Fleet (Mediterranean), 7th Fleet (Western Pacific), English Channel, or Far North.

 LAYERS Intelligence Overlay Layers